 Stems of cleavers spread and sprawl across the ground , or up and over other plants /and shrubs.
 They use these as 'supports' to help form a dense network of stems and leaves, up to a height of 4 – 5 feet .
 This network can shade out other species beneath them, reducing competition for water and other nutrients.

 The leaves are simple, and are arranged around the stems in whorls (of 6 to 8).
 Each leaf comes to a point.
 Both the stems and leaves of cleavers have many, minute hooks or barbs which help the plant to scramble over others.
 These can be seen in the images below.

 Flowers and Fruits

-Galium aparine ( aka goosegrass, kisses, cleavers, sticky bobs, sticky willy, sweethearts and robin run the hedge) is more common and is a ‘scrambler”; it is also an annual.
-Cleavers is common in hedges, arable fields and gardens.
+Galium aparine ( aka goosegrass, kisses, cleavers, sticky bobs, sticky willy, sweethearts and robin run the hedge) is very common and is a ‘scrambler”.
+It is an annual and is common in hedges, arable fields and gardens.

 The bedstraws are sometimes used by herbalists and can also be used to make a red dye.